 The team’s prototype solar cell measures one square centimeter in area and produces an open-circuit voltage of 2.19 electron volts, a record for all-perovskite tandem solar cells.
 Its power-conversion efficiency reached 27.4%, which also breaks the current record for traditional silicon solar cells.

-“Further improvements in the efficiency of solar cells are crucial for the ongoing decarbonization of our economy,” corresponding author Ted Sargent said.
+“Further improvements in the efficiency of solar cells are crucial for the ongoing decarbonization of our economy,” said corresponding author Ted Sargent.
 “While silicon solar cells have undergone impressive advances in recent years, there are inherent limitations to their efficiency and cost, arising from material properties.
 Perovskite technology can overcome these limitations, but, until now, it had performed below its full potential.
 Our latest study identifies a key reason for this and points a way forward.”

 Sargent joined Northwestern this fall as the Lynn Hopton Davis and Greg Davis Professor of Chemistry at the Weinberg College of Arts and Sciences and a professor of electrical and computer engineering in the McCormick School of Engineering.